Sake.re: Producing (new) experiments

 Committing analysis

-Before committing the notebook file, strip it from its output so that git only tracks the input cells:
+Before committing the notebook file, save it and strip it from its output so that git only tracks the input cells:

 It may also be useful, and is advised, to record the set of python packages necessary to the experiment in a requirements.txt file.
 This is achieved by running: